davidfowl/DocsStaging/Buffers.md

   - Copy the `ReadOnlySequence<T>` into a pooled array using `ArrayPool<T>.Shared`.
   - Use `ReadOnlySequence<T>.ToArray()`.
 This will allocate a new `T[]` on the heap so it's not recommended in hot paths.

-The below examples show a couple of commons cases for parsing `ReadOnlySequence<byte>`:
+The below examples show a couple of commons cases for processing `ReadOnlySequence<byte>`:

 ##### Processing Binary Data